 It was at Solace that I videotaped interviews with 100 survivors: orphans and widows of men killed in the genocide.
 A psychologist colleague, Beth Meyerowitz, also conducted surveys with widows at Solace Ministries, as well as with members of an orphan association of households headed by children.
 These surveys indicated extremely high levels of trauma.

 But at Solace Ministries in particular, many survivors said that they had learned how to manage their trauma.
 In their words, they had “become human again” as they were able to tell their stories to, and be accepted by, a group of fellow survivors.
 They found new meaning in the context of a faith community.

 The pandemic and trauma

-The acute trauma of the Rwandan genocide is quite different from the deaths that occur in a pandemic.
+The acute trauma of the Genocide against the Tutsi in Rwanda is quite different from the deaths that occur in a pandemic.
 What happened in 1994 was a deliberate, hate-filled attempt, orchestrated by a small elite, to eliminate the Tutsi population.
 But there are parallels, I argue, in terms of the trauma experienced by pandemic survivors, and perhaps even in their healing process.

 Symptoms of pandemic trauma include increased levels of anxiety, fear, depression and suicidal thoughts, even in people who were not on the front lines of medical intervention or did not experience the death of a family member or friend.